Quantitative non-divergence and lower bounds for points with algebraic coordinates near manifolds: The main result

 Let $X$ be a metric space.
 If $\kappa > 0$ and $B \subset X$ is a ball centred at $x$ and with radius $r$, throughout this paper $\kappa B$ will denote the dilation of $B$ by $\kappa$, i.e. the ball with centre $x$ and radius $\kappa r$.

-\begin{definition} \fxnote{Is this where the definition originally comes from?} Let $N > 0$.
+\begin{definition} Let $N > 0$.
 Following \cite{KleinLW2004}, a metric space $X$ is called \emph{$N$-Besicovitch} if, for any bounded set $A \subset X$ and any collection of balls $\mathcal{B}$ such that every $x \in A$ is in the centre of a ball in $\mathcal{B}$, there is a countable collection $\Omega \subseteq \mathcal{B}$ which covers $A$ and such that every point $x \in A$ lies in at most finitely many balls in $\Omega$.
 We will also say that $X$ is \emph{Besicovitch} if it is $N$-Besicovitch for some $N > 0$. \end{definition}

 \begin{example} It is well known that $\R^n$ with the Euclidean metric is Besicovitch, see e.g. \cite[Theorem~2.7]{Matti1995}. \end{example}

 \begin{definition} Let $U \subset X$ be an open subset and let $\nu$ be a Radon measure on $U$.
 Following \cite{KleinLW2004}, we will say that $\nu$ is: \begin{itemize} \item \emph{$D$-Federer (or doubling) on $U$} for some $D > 0$ if